sumeetpareek/Python-React-Demo/README.md

-# FastAPI-Python-React-Demo
+# Python-React-Demo

-This is a working demo application for visualizing daily returns of MAG7 stocks with a FastAPI Python backend and Next.js React frontend.
+This is a working demo application for visualizing daily returns of MAG7 stocks with a Python backend and React frontend.

 ## 🙏 Purpose